 Single Family Detached Homes

-Single family homes in Mission Hills start at around $800,000.
-Homes above Washington Street tend to be more expensive than those below it towards Midtown.
-Most bay view homes are going to be anywhere from 1 million to 2.5 million depending on the size and age of the home.
+Single family homes in Mission Hills start at over $1,000,000.
+Homes above Washington Street and in the more desirable North Mission Hills area tend to be more expensive than those below it towards Midtown.
+Most bay view homes are likely to be in the multi million dollar price points, depending on the size and age of the home.
 With the substantial increases in home values, Mission Hills Real Estate has been a great investment for many buyers.

 Mission Hills Condos

 While there are many more homes than condominiums in Mission Hills, there are some new developments that have been built in the last few years.
 “The Hills” is a newer building that boasts really great modern design and features.
 They are located just off Washington Street close to the town center.
-Condos start off roughly in the mid $600’s for a 2 bedroom and can top $1 million depending on location and the building’s amenities.
-Median pricing for condos and townhomes in Mission Hills is $800,000 as of January 2015.
-Condos are mainly located around Washington Ave.
-Which allow easy access to the local shops and restaurants.
-There are a few smaller buildings in more residential locations that tend to be more affordable in the $600’s.
+Condos start off below $1 million and can exceed that depending on location and the building’s amenities.
+Condos are mainly located around Washington Avenue and provide easy access to the local shops and restaurants in the area.
+There are a few smaller buildings in more residential locations that can more affordable as well.

 - Pioneer Park – This spacious park is located just off Washington Place and is directly next to Grant School, and oddly enough this park used to be a Catholic cemetery.
 Gravestones still line the outside edge of the park as well as a plaque giving respect to the 4,000 bodies buried there.
 Don’t let this scare you off because the park is very beautiful with large oak trees and ample open grass.
 There also is a children’s playground and a few picnic tables perfect for a sunny San Diego day.